Nestlé And Its Predecessors Have Been Taking This Water Since The End of World War II

 (3) Order a thorough investigation into “allegations of unreasonable use and injury to public trust resources.”

-Take Action: Submit a Public Comment to Stop Nestlé From Taking Public Water!
+Take Action: Petition the Forest Service to Stop Nestlé From Taking Public Water!